ME495-EmbeddedSystems/homework1-aawizard/README.md

 # Observation while playing ros2 bag

-There is a noticible offset between the original path and the path of turtle following cmd_vel.
+There is a noticeable offset between the original path and the path of the turtle following cmd_vel.